cysouw/diathesis/text/c03_summaryDia.md

    (= Sie weiß, dass der Nachlass (im Archiv) gut aufgehoben ist.)
 :::

 This *Transitiv Opiniativ* can of course easily be united with the previous *Opiniativ* into a single diathesis by noticing, for example, that both can be rephrased with a complement clause with *sein* and a participle, compare [@llast b] and [@last b].
-However, this implies that when both *Opiniativ* diatheses are united, then the *sein-Perfekt* in [@llast b], see [@sec:summary-zustandsperfekt], and the *Zustandspassiv* in [@last b], see [@sec:summary-zustandspassiv], have to be united as well (there is a perfect parallelism here).
-Now, there is nothing against this second unification (see [@sec:participle-different-diatheses] for a discussion), but exactly this point has been rather controversially discussed in the German grammatical literature.
+However, when both *Opiniativ* diatheses are united, this implies that the *sein-Perfekt* in [@llast b], see [@sec:summary-zustandsperfekt], and the *Zustandspassiv* in [@last b], see [@sec:summary-zustandspassiv], have to be united as well (there is a perfect parallelism here).
+Now, there is nothing speaking against both these unifications, but exactly the unification of *sein-Perfect* and *Zustandspassiv* has been rather controversially discussed in the German grammatical literature (see [@sec:participle-different-diatheses] for a discussion).
 So either both are unified, or both are separated.
 Because I have separated the *Zustandspassiv* and the *sein-Perfekt* in this summary, I consequently also separate the two *Opiniativ* diatheses.

 ### *Passivkausativ* (*lassen+Infinitiv*) {#sec:summary-passivkausativ}

-The ~~Passivkausativ~~ (full discussion in [@sec:infinitive-lassen-passive-causative]) can be see as a variant of the *Permissivkausativ* (see [@sec:summary-permissivkausativ]).
+The ~~Passivkausativ~~ (full discussion in [@sec:infinitive-lassen-passive-causative]) can be seen as a variant of the *Permissivkausativ* (see [@sec:summary-permissivkausativ]).
 Both use the *lassen+Infinitiv* construction to add a new causer to the sentence.
 Additionally, in a *Passivkausativ* [@next b] the original nominative is demoted to a prepositional phrase (or it is left out completely).
 For a complete discussion of all different *lassen+Infinitiv* diatheses, see [@sec:infinitive-guises-of-lassen].

 ::: ex
 a.
 Die Wäscherei reinigt den Teppich.